-After a pool deck resurfacing, contractors would often recommend to seal the floor for added protection and shine.
+After a pool deck resurfacing, contractors would often recommend adding a concrete pool deck sealer for added protection and shine.
 There are many good reasons why it should be done:

 - Sealers protect the pool deck from constant exposure to water and chlorine.

 - It is a protective layer on the pool deck coating, making it last longer.